dirkwhoffmann/vAmigaTS/Denise/BPLCON0/README.md

 Same as mode*x*c with an invalid value for bitplane priority 2 and different bitplane data.

-### hires1

-Draws an image in hires mode and reduces the number of bitplanes after each color block.

-### hires2

-Enables hires mode with invalid bpu values (5,6,7).

-### hires3

-Switches back and forth between valid and invalid bpu values.

-### hires4

-Switches back and forth between hires and lowres mode.

 ### invplanes1

 Switches on 7 bitplanes (invalid value) and manually writes to BPL5DAT and BPL6DAT.